setmy-info/java-low-io/src/site/markdown/DISCUSS.md

 - Does this project align with ASF's ecosystem and goals?
 - Would anyone be interested in collaborating?
 - Would anyone be interested in mentoring?

+If this aligns with your interests or expertise, please share your thoughts, questions, or suggestions.
+Your feedback is invaluable to shaping the direction of this project!

 Thank you for your time, and I look forward to your thoughts!